kubk/telegram-expense-tracker/README.md

 - Multi user account support.
 You can give access to your family's budget to anyone from your family
 - Multi bank account support with different currencies.
 Currently only USD and TRY are supported
 - Montly and weekly expense / income statistics
 - Allow to exclude specific transactions from statistics.
-Example use case - your friends asked you to pay for something online and then returned you this amount in cash.
+Example use case - your friends asked you to pay for something online and then returned you this amount in cash or in crypto.
 You don't want to count this transaction as a spending.
 - Parsing bank statements (currently only for Yapı Kredi Bankası, but other banks can be added)
 - Manual transacton entries for tracking cash
 - Smooth app-like bot experience using [editMessageReplyMarkup](https://core.telegram.org/bots/api#editmessagereplymarkup)